 We drove 63 of the 90 miles, more than usual because it was a nice day.
 We saw wildlife: a grizzly bear, moose, caribou, wolves & Dall sheep.
 Dall sheep are named after explorer William Dall.
-We got to the mountain, and there was a grizzly in the ravine.
+We got close to the mountain, and there was a grizzly in the ravine.
 I stayed near the bus.

 At the River Cabins, I kept going outside to look for the Northern Lights.
 The moon was a factor!
 It was full the night before I left.
 I never gave it a thought when planning my trip, a strange oversight since I am aware of the moon during the Perseid meteor shower.
 Not seeing the Lights was a disappointment even while the rest of the trip compensated.
 I decided not to go to Fairbanks because even there the moon would be overpowering.
-The Lights are seen 240 nights a year from Fairbanks.
+The Lights are seen 240 nights a year at Fairbanks.
 Forget May, June, July & August because the sun stays up during the summer.
 One guy described the Lights as buckets of paint poured across the sky.
 The red, blue & green waves are caused by the solar wind hitting the top of our atmosphere.
-The earth is a magnet and pulls particles toward the poles.
-I observed the sky.
-The North Star was higher, and Orion was farther south.
+The earth is a magnet and pulls particles toward its poles.
+I observed the sky!
+The North Star was higher, and Orion was lower.
 I understood why the North Star and the Big Dipper are on the state flag.

 Danali gets only 4 1/2 hours of sunlight on December 21.
 Nor is it quality light.
 The temperature drops to -60 degrees.
 Cold and dark!
 Denali is not a town.
 It consists of lodges and shops.
 It gets its mail at the Park post office.
 The tourist season was winding down when I left.
 People were heading south.

-People in Alaska are friendly.
+People in Alaska are friendly!
 They look you in the eye!
 Maybe it was me.
 I talked to an Australian from Melbourne and mentioned ABBA.
-There was downtime, then things would happen quickly.
+There was downtime, then things would happen quick.
 The morning of September 11, I explored the Gulch, a string of souvenir shops.
 I used the Internet at the Black Bear Coffee Shop.
 It was raining, and I was glad I toured the Park the day before.
 I returned to Anchorage with a van service.

 My last day in Alaska was spent in Anchorage.
 I went in the 5th Avenue Mall, a modern mall with a food court.
 I toured the Anchorage Museum of History and Art.
-I knew about the purchase of Alaska from Russia and the lure of gold that gave rise to Alaska towns.
+I knew about the purchase of Alaska from Russia and the lure of gold that gave rise to towns.
 Nome grew from the gold rush of 1898.
 Anchorage began as a tent city when the railroad was built.
 Its population is 270,000.
 I found a statue of Captain James Cook, who navigated the Pacific Ocean in the 18th century.
 A lecture was being given, and the speaker observed that Anchorage is a railroad town, not a river town.
 Streets were designed by engineers and are at right angles.
 Nashville is a river town with its meandering streets.
 I took pictures of the Eisenhower Statehood Memorial and headed for the airport.
 The Chugach Mountains loomed in the distance.
 I slept during the return flights and landed in Nashville on September 14.
 Alaska is big!
 You carve out your niche and move on!